CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

     + `Hands on MEG 03 <_static/external_contrib/HandsOnMEG-03.pdf>`_
     + `Hands on MEG 04 <_static/external_contrib/HandsOnMEG-04.pdf>`_

+More information about MEG analysis: `FieldTrip tutorial <http://www.fieldtriptoolbox.org/tutorial>`_.

 Assignments
 +++++++++++

 In the first part (MVPA for fMRI and MEEG using CoSMoMVPA; before May 3), we plan one assignment per week; each assignment will involve MVPA using CoSMoMVPA.
-In the second part (MEEG analysis using FieldTrip; after May 3) we plan three assignments, of which only two have to be completed.
-More details about the second part will be added here soon.
+In the second part (MEEG analysis using FieldTrip; after May 3) there will be three assignments.
+At least two assignments have to be completed  to pass the second part, but to get a higher (maximal) grade all three assignments must be completed.

 Notes: